Myzel394/django-common-utils/django_common_utils/libraries/fieldsets/README.md

 * `advanced`
 * `created`

 If you want to create own sections, don't inherit from `DefaultAdminMixin`.
+Instead, follow these points:

-1. Create your own kind of `DefaultAdminMixin`, by creating a class that inherits from `AdminMixinsMixin`.
+1. Create your own kind of `DefaultAdminMixin` by creating a class that inherits from `AdminMixinsMixin`.
 2. Overwrite the `get_section` method.
+The return type must be a `Sections` instance.
 3. `Sections` takes a list of `FieldsetList`.
 In `FieldsetList` you **must** specify `fields`, default fields for the section (most of the time an empty list), and `name` (this is used in `fieldset_fields` and